sreeharin/bargain/README.md

 Find the best deal from Amazon.in and Flipkart.com

 ## Overview
-The same product will be selling for differnet prices at Amazon.in and Flipkart.com.
-The idea behind this project is to search Amazon.in and Flipkart.com simultaneously and scrape the results.
-Then the user can come to a conclusion to select the preferrable product.
+The same product will be selling for different price at Amazon.in and Flipkart.com. **Bargain** can be used to simulatenously fetch the results from both the platforms and view the result, thereby ensuring the user grabs the best deal.